 Your first step is to understand the problem at hand at the most basic level.
 This involves working out the who, what and why of the project, as well as timelines (when) and launch (where).
 It’s only by defining these variables that you’ll be able to set goals and measure success.

 In this stage, you’ll also work out what is in scope and what falls outside of your abilities.
-Perhaps your budget won’t allow for an extravagant app, or your developers don’t know a particular coding language.
+Perhaps your budget won’t allow for an extravagant mobile app development, or your developers don’t know a particular coding language.

 Setting the parameters at this stage is far from limiting.
 In fact, it will open up the door for even more interesting solutions when you set your mind to it.